 Current group medical visit sessions

 Practicing mindful awareness is a foundational skill in the kitchen.
-The focus of this six-week group medical visit series is on developing healthy eating and cooking habits in a hands-on, supportive environment.
-You will gain confidence in the kitchen and learn how eating well can be an additional “medicine” for chronic conditions.
+The focus of this six-week Group Medical Visit series is on developing healthy eating and cooking habits in a hands-on, supportive environment.
+You will gain confidence in the kitchen and learn how eating well can be an additional “medicine” for high blood pressure, high cholesterol, prediabetes, diabetes and/or heart disease.
 This visit series will help you explore basic cooking techniques using wholesome ingredients, prepare nutritious and satisfying recipes all while learning about the health benefits of different foods along the way.
 Together, we will learn to build a diet around the Mediterranean anti-inflammatory principles.

 Imagine creating lifestyle changes that are better for your health and the environment.
-This six-week mindfulness-based group medical visit is aimed at helping to reduce stress, improve your eating habits, and increase your physical activity.
-This visit series will involve hands-on practice with body scanning, mindful eating and walking, compassion meditation, breath awareness, and nature appreciation.
+This seven-week mindfulness-based Group Medical Visit is aimed at helping to reduce stress, improve your eating habits and increase your physical activity.
+This visit series will involve hands-on practice with body scanning, mindful eating and walking, compassion meditation, breath awareness and nature appreciation.
 Participants will be expected to have a smartphone to track physical activity.

 Locate the class you'd like to register for and select "Add to Cart" and follow the prompts to check out